-When the big little clown was in fourth grade, he and his friends were really into Texas Hold’em.
-I regularly hosted a bunch of nine year olds for poker sessions.
+When The Little Clown was in fourth grade, he and his friends were really into Texas Hold’em.
+I regularly hosted a bunch of nine-year-olds for poker sessions.
 They couldn’t get enough of it.
 The Little Clown and I used to play all the time, even when his friends weren’t around.

 What should I bet if I draw three cards to a straight in Texas Hold’em?

-What is the probability of getting a pair if you draw two random cards from a deck?
+What is the probability of a pair if you draw two random cards from a deck?

-Little Clown did a science project every year from kindergarden to fifth grade but this one was my favourite as it fulfilled all of my criteria for a good science project.
+Little Clown did a science project every year from kindergarten to fifth grade but this one was my favourite as it fulfilled all of my criteria for a good science project.

 - There should be an obvious hypothesis that is wrong.